PlatformStories/dataextractors/README.md

 # dataextractors

-A collecton of functions to extract pixels and metadata using geojson and georeferenced imagery.
+A collection of functions to extract pixels and metadata using geojson and georeferenced imagery.

 ## Installation/Usage